DiwanParker/diwanparker/README.md

 ### 👋 HI there!
 Welcome!
 Hello!
 I'm **Muhammad Rafi Arsyad** from Electronic Engineering Polytechnic Institute of Surabaya, taking BS Informatics Engineering. 👍
 I have a huge interest in Cyber Security and BlockChain.
-Currently studying Cyber Security and aiming to be a Cyber Security Expert.
+Currently studying Cyber Security and aiming to be a Blockchain Security Engineer.

 **Current Roles:**
 - Microsoft Learn Student Ambassador